 Welcome back everyone!

-The Year 5 Team this term: Mrs Rayman, Mr David, Mrs Richards, Ms Moisey and Mrs Wallace (remote learning)
+The Year 5 Team this term: Mrs Rayman, Mr David, Mrs Day, Mrs Richards and Ms Moisey.

 Please make sure you always have a water bottle with you in school as well as ensuring that you have any medication which is up to date.

 Hats may also be worn during lunch breaks if it particularly warm.

 PE Days are as follows:

 Mangrove: Wednesdays and Fridays.

 Please make sure you come to school dressed in your school PE kit with a water bottle on those days and any long hair tied up (including boys).